derrickeckardt/image-mapping-including-using-ransac/readme.md

 # General Comments
 I think the coolest thing about this assignment, is that it becomes really easy to understand how our a lot of our every day technology actually works.
 By the end, I've taken two different images of the same thing, summed them together, and got some startinly cool results!
 Most interesting, was the cyclical nature of this assignment.
 After I did part 1, and part 2, I was able to use things I learned or coded in part 3 to go back and improve part 1 and part 2.
 I have a lot else to say on specific points, so let's get on with the show.

-# Part 1 - Clustering
+# Part 1 - Image matching and clustering
 Wow.
 There were so many tiny decisions to make.
 The biggest thing is having to deciding what to optimize for.
 There was way more 'expert' knowledge that was needed in order to provide decent results.

 ## How many matches, first or second best, and not using Non Maximal Suppression